Majd-Kawa/Majd-Kawa/README.md

 - AXSOS Academy GmbH - Full Stack Development (Nov.2025 - )
 - AN Najah National University - BSc in Architectural Engineering (Aug.2014 - May.2019)

+## Hobbies 🎯
+🎨 Painting and architectural sketching.
+📷 Passion for photography.
+💻 Learning new Technologies.
+🌍 Traveling and discovering new places.
+🌱 Passionate about volunteering and community involvement.

 ## Lets Connect 📫

 I love collaborating on projects and always enjoy connecting with others — feel free to reach out!